- About Us

 Anthropology Graduate Student Association

 The Anthropology Graduate Student Association meets monthly to discuss ongoing developments in the Department, to plan events, and to share questions, concerns, and current work.
 We also get together for social events, to attend talks and exhibits, to discuss our research and other work, and to organize visitors to the department.
 We are open to suggestions and ideas, so if you are a graduate student in the Department, please stop by our next meeting!
 Meeting information is disseminated through the Department's graduate student listserv.
 The association was established "to assist its members in all endeavors related to their success in the graduate division of Temple University's Anthropology Department; this includes educational, peer, and faculty support."
-For further information, contact our president, Matt Kalos, email@example.com, or our communications director and social chair, Sam Spies, firstname.lastname@example.org.
+For further information, contact our president, Dave Paulson, email@example.com, or our communications director and social chair, Sam Spies, firstname.lastname@example.org.

 Brief profiles of some of our current graduate students